typicaleoxx/typicaleoxx/README.md

 # Hey there, I’m Sneha!

 ## About Me:
-I’m Sneha, a proud Xavierian diving into the tech world!
+I’m Sneha, a proud Xavierian diving into the tech world

 -  **Bookworm:** I love getting lost in new books and exploring different worlds.<br>
 -  **Modern Family Fan:** It's my go-to binge-watch!
 I can’t get enough of the hilarious antics of the Dunphy-Pritchett-Tucker family!<br><br>